owid/owid-datasets/datasets/Plastic waste trade (UN Comtrade, 2022)/README.md

 1. 'Net exports'.
 This is calculated as 'Exports' minus 'Imports'.
 2. All of these metrics in per capita terms.
 These are calculated by dividing by each country's population
 3. Share of the global total for each metric.
-These are calculated by dividing each country's figures by the total of all available countrires (i.e. the world total) in each year.
+These are calculated by dividing each country's figures by the total of all available countries (i.e. the world total) in each year.